 We’re often asked why wine can bring on a headache.
-While drinking too much wine and not enough water may well give you a hangover and aching head the morning after, the wine itself is rarely to blame.
+While drinking too much wine and not enough water may well give you a hangover.
+An aching head the morning after, you may find that the wine itself is rarely to blame.
 So we thought it was time to debunk the myths and set the facts straight.

 Sulphites are not the problem